 - Ask for source certification.
 Sadly, there are plenty of companies who won’t be able to provide you with this information.
 We can and we will.
 Each diamond search for our customers is bespoke and asking for source certification is something we can include in our search criteria, by working with suppliers who can inform us of the country your diamond was mined from.

-We’re on the front lines of the diamond industry revolution because we understand the unique power a diamond can have—for someone like you looking for a matchless way to document your love, but also for the family in western Africa whose livelihood depends on an honest diamond industry.
-We have faith in you that you’ll choose to care.
-And we promise you can have faith in us to always do the right thing—never sacrificing transparency or genuine heart.
+We’re on the front lines of the transparency revolution in the diamond trade because we understand the unique power a diamond can have—for someone like you looking for a beautiful jewellery piece or engagement ring with a clear conscience, but also for the family in western Africa whose livelihood depends on an honest diamond industry.
+We have faith that you’ll choose to care.
+And we promise you can have faith in us to always do the right thing—never sacrificing our core value of transparency.